 Oak Maturation: 100% barrel maturated for 15 months, with just 10% new fine grain French oak hogsheads (300 litre barrels); 90% 3‐6 year old barrels.
 Some Shiraz finished fermentation in new French oak.

 After a dry 2009 vintage the Barossa received its best winter rains for 5 years.
 The 2010 growing season started cool and mild, but in November experienced a week of unseasonal hot weather, resulting in reduced fruit set and yield for some red varieties, particularly Grenache and Mourvedre.
 A good soaking rain followed the heat, allowing vine canopies to recover.
 Temperatures through December and January were close to average.
 Veraison began slightly earlier in January, and with good vine balance, ripening was even and early.
 2010 vintage was quite condensed and finished by the end of March.

 - Colour: Deep crimson purple‐red.

-- Nose: Fragrant spice nose, combining aromatic red fruits and savoury notes.
+- Nose: Fragrant, with some spice.
+Complex aromatics, combining red and dark fruits with savoury notes.

 Download tasting notes [PDF 90KB]